dini-ag-kim/avram/specification.md

 * key `subfields` with a [subfield schedule] (for variable fields)
 * key `deprecated-subfields` with a [subfield schedule] (for variable fields)
 * key `types` with specification of [field types] (for alternatives)
+* key `total` with a non-negative integer to indicate a number of times

 A field definition MUST NOT contain keys for fixed fields (`position`), keys for variable fields (`subfields` and/or `deprecated-subfields`), and keys for alternatives (`types`).